Diocese of Lipari: Bourbon Sicily

+Suppression of the diocese

 On September 30, 1986, as part of a Vatican effort to reduce the number of redundant Italian dioceses, the diocese of Lipari was suppressed as an independent entity and incorporated into the Archdiocese of Messina-Lipari-Santa Lucia del Mela.

+The church of San Cristoforo di Canneto di Lipari was raised to the rank of "minor basilica" in 2004 by Pope John Paul II.